|Year||Model||Generation||Engine||Quantity Per Vehicle|

 Additional Recommended Items (not included in this kit) - Parts that are often a good idea to replace while doing a timing belt service:

-- Revised Crankbolt & Washer - If your Montero is still running with the original defective crank bolt, now is the time to get that out of there since it has to be removed anyways to replace the timing belt.
+- Revised Crankbolt & Washer - If your Montero is still running with the original defective crank bolt, now is the time to get that out of there!

 - Front Camshaft Seals - A common oil leak point, we recommend replacing these at least every other timing belt job (120,000 miles)